filecoin-project/on-chain-voting/README.md

 ## 1. Overview

-Power Voting dApp utilizes Drand timelock and StorSwift ZK-KYC technology to achieve fair and private voting.
+Power Voting dApp utilizes Drand Timelock, StorSwift ZK-KYC and Subgraphs technologies to achieve fair and private voting.
 Before the voting deadline, no one’s voting results will be seen by others, and the voting process will not be disturbed by other participant’s voting results.
 After the voting deadline, anyone can count the votes in a decentralized manner, and the results of the counting will executed and stored by smart contract and will not be manipulated by any centralized organization or individual.

 Power Voting dApp aims to become the infrastructure of DAO governance.